Chicago-Area Albums of the Mid 60s to Early 1970s

 Way").

-Producer Bill Traut's elementary production serves them well as it
+Producer Bill Traut's elementary production serves them

-written by Van Morrison while with Them.
+Them.
 Reportedly, someone

 remarked to Traut that Them's original version would have been a hit